-The populations of McMinnville and Yamhill County are now, and have historically been, more ethnically diverse than Yamhill County and Oregon.
-Continued growth in the Hispanic and Latino population will affect McMinnville's housing needs in a variety of ways.33 Growth in first- and, to a lesser extent, second- and third-generation Hispanic and Latino immigrants will increase demand for larger dwelling units to accommodate the larger average household sizes for these households.
-Foreign-born households, including Hispanic and Latino immigrants, are more likely to comprise of multiple generations, requiring more space than smaller household sizes.
+The population of McMinnville are now, and have historically been, more ethnically diverse than Yamhill County and Oregon.
+Continued growth in the Hispanic and Latino population will affect McMinnville's housing needs in a variety of ways.
+43 Growth in first- and, to a lesser extent, second- and third-generation Hispanic and Latino immigrants will increase demand for larger dwelling units to accommodate the larger average household sizes for these households.
+Foreign-born households, including Hispanic and Latino immigrants, are more likely to live in multi-generational households, requiring more bedrooms / space.
 As Hispanic and Latino households integrate over generations, household size typically decreases, and their housing needs become similar to housing needs for all households.